mrazjava/booklink/booklink-import-openlibrary/README.md

 pv ol_dump_editions_latest.txt.gz | gunzip > editions.txt
 ```

+#### Covers
+Book records contain references to covers which are by far the largest download.
+Covers are available in three sizes,
+small, medium and large.
+Details explained on [this](https://openlibrary.org/dev/docs/api/covers) openlibrary page
+(towards the bottom).

 ## Architecture
 JSON file source is handled by Spark stream and fed into Kafka.
 From there, actual data implementation will consume
 kafka events.
 Import is completely decoupled from actual data source.